Fun Things to do in Lightning Ridge

 From Sydney, it is 730km north-west (via Dubbo) and from Brisbane 660km south-west.

-Lightning Ridge Sign
+Lightning Ridge road Sign

 We drove to Lightning Ridge from Moree